pydio/pydio-doc-admin-guide/6_advanced/2_using_internal_scheduler.md

-In this section, we introduce the scheduler and show how you can optimize your workflow by scripting redudant tasks.
+In this section, we introduce the scheduler and show how you can optimize your workflow by scripting redundant tasks.

 ### Using The internal Scheduler